Ethics for Case Managers, Part 2

 - Fairness.
 Do workers feel they are treated with respect and fairness?
 Are work schedules flexible enough to get the job done yet meet the needs of staff members?
 Is there a fair wage for every category of worker?
 How do wages compare to other similar organizations?

-What Individuals Can Do to Prevent Burnout
+What Individuals Can Do to Improve the Work Environment

 - Workload.
 Am I assuming too many responsibilities?
 Am I getting enough sleep, rest, and relaxation?
 Am I taking care of myself?
 What can I do to balance the demands of my work with my energy, rest, and relaxation?
 Do I have unrealistic achievement goals and aspirations?